 b.
 Diet and Nutrition: Poor dietary habits that lack essential nutrients can lead to suboptimal sperm production and quality.

 c.
 Hormonal Imbalances: Hormonal issues, such as low testosterone levels, can affect sperm production.

 d.
 Environmental Factors: Exposure to certain environmental toxins, pollutants, and chemicals can harm sperm production.

 e.
-Age: Sperm count tends to decrease with age, although men can remain fertile well into their later years.
+Age: Rich foods to boost sperm count tend to decrease with age, although men can remain fertile well into their later years.

 f.
 Medical Conditions: Certain medical conditions, infections, and genetic disorders can also play a role in reduced sperm count.